Dumitru8118/JobsAggregator/BDD_docs.md

 - Email notifications should be sent in a timely manner.
 - Users should have the option to unsubscribe from email notifications.

-### Story 5: As a job seeker, I want the scraper to run automatically every 12 hours, so that I can continuously receive updated job listings.
+### Story 5: As a SYSTEM, I want the scraper to run automatically every 12 hours, so that I can continuously receive updated job listings.

 **Scenario:** Automatic scraping
 - **Given:** The scraper is configured to run automatically